 I'd like to hear other people's experiences with campervans and cars and which is more comfortable / flexible for big trips & small trips?

 What a great trip!
 I would choose 4WD with pop up tents.

 The issue with Campervans is that they will not be able to go on a lot of the roads.
 It depends where you want to drive, are you planning on off-roading?

 Also, you may need to have the motor on for aircon - it can get really hot at night with little breeze. over 7 years ago

 You should only travel with a good reliable 4WD.
 Make sure you carry lots of drinking water & fuel.
 It may only seem a short trip on a map, but believe me, Australia is a bloody big place.
 The outback can be very unforgiving to those how are not prepared. over 7 years agoAnswered by Gt via WorldNomads.com

 I would highly recommend renting or buying a campervan!
 Nothing beats rocking up at a spot with a van, so you don't have to spend ages setting up and packing down.
 We did it a few years ago and loved every minute.
 It's a bit more luxury than camping as well, so if you like that then you'll def like a van.
 We booked through these guys.
 Depending on where you pick up and drop off, you should be able to get some good deals as well.

-https://www.travellers-autobarn.com.au/ 12 months agoAnswered by Kate F via Travellr.com
+https://www.travellers-autobarn.com.au/ about 2 years agoAnswered by Kate F via Travellr.com